VictorCondurat/FOS/README.md

 # FOS (Food Organization System)

-FOS is a web application that will provide users the ability to create, update, and manage custom
-                    shopping
-                    and
-                    food lists, track pantry inventory and expiration dates, and access a public marketplace of food lists.
-The
-                    application will utilize the OpenFoodFacts public API for retrieving product information and offer user
-                    account
-                    management features.
+FOS is a comprehensive web application designed to offer users seamless access to a vast store comprising over 3 million products.
+With FOS, users can effortlessly create, update, and manage personalized shopping and food lists, catering to their specific preferences and requirements.
+To enhance the user experience, FOS leverages the powerful OpenFoodFacts public API, allowing seamless retrieval of accurate and up-to-date product information.
+Additionally, FOS incorporates robust user account management features, ensuring a secure and personalized experience for each individual.

 <p align="center">
   <img src="https://i.ibb.co/b7BNs1S/logo.png" alt="Flowchart">
 </p>